darthmall/darthmall.net/src/weblog/2023/native-visually-hidden.md

 In November of 2022, TPGi published [The anatomy of visually-hidden](https://www.tpgi.com/the-anatomy-of-visually-hidden/) which breaks down how the recommended `.visually-hidden` ruleset works.
 It ends by suggesting that it might be nice to be able to just set `display: visually-hidden` in your CSS.
 Then, in March of 2023, my pal Ben offered his thoughts on why [the web needs a native `.visually-hidden`](https://benmyers.dev/blog/native-visually-hidden/).[^1] Shortly after Ben published his article, [Web Axe](http://www.webaxe.org/we-dont-need-visually-hidden/) and [Scott O’Hara](https://www.scottohara.me/blog/2023/03/21/visually-hidden-hack.html) both published articles voicing their opposition to the idea of having a native way to visually hide elements on the web.

 I’d encourage you to (re)read those articles.
 It’s a lot to read, but there’s a lot of good information contained therein.
-I’ll do my best from here on to summarize the points I’m addressing honestly, but there are plenty of really great details in these articles that are worth your time and attention.[^2]
+I’ll do my best from here on to summarize honestly the points I’m addressing, but there are plenty of really great details in these articles that are worth your time and attention.[^2]

 ## Encouraging Universal Design